 TWO ACT PLAYS MORGANA'S HEART/SAVING THE PANDA.
 Winner Theatre on the Ridge/ California Arts Council competition.
 Morgana got a new heart from Gabriel.
 Now she can't get him out of her life.

-GEOGRAPHY -- When Hurricane Katrina separates Hannah and Lisa, Hannah seeks urgently needed help in finding her mother.
+GEOGRAPHY -- When Hurricane Katrina separates Hannah and Lisa, Hannah desperately seeks help in finding her mother.
 Finalist, Contra Costa Times New Play Competition.
 Winner, Solano Repertory Company's New Play Competition.
 Produced by Solano Repertory.
 Nominated for Arty Award and Elly Awards.
 Scene from Geography read by the Hill-Murray Young Performer's Workshop, Maplewood, MN.

 PELICANS --Beth hopes to help legendary actors Arthur and Jessica Borden revive their careers with a low-budget production titled PELICANS, in which everything that could possibly go wrong does – in a big way.

 ONE ACT PLAYS GROOMZILLA -- What will happen when the groom insists on being the wedding planner?
 Performed for F.A.C.T.'s WORDS AND WINE event NYC, February 22, 2014.
-NEVER ON SUNDAY -- to be performed April 8, 2014 by City Lights Theater Company, San Jose, CA.
+NEVER ON SUNDAY -- performed April 8, 2014 by City Lights Theater Company, San Jose, CA.

 NAME GAME -- Finalist, Heideman Award, Actors Theatre of Louisville.
 Christmas can be stressful for a couple and their adopted toddler.
 This play was performed for SHE SPEAKS, an International Women's Day celebration in Kitchener, Ontario.
 "It was just great to read such a thoughtful and human consideration of questions of family and legacy and belonging."
 Adrien-Alice Hansel, Directory of New Play Development, Actors Theatre of Louisville.

 THE TEA PARTY -- Will the Mad Hatter and March Hare persuade Alice to join the party of NO?
 Writing the Election 2012.
 Selected by Twinbiz and hosted by Dr. Barbara Ann Teer's National Black Theatre, NYC.
 THE KINDLE PLAY -- Will Caitlyn and Duck Man defeat an insidious mob determined to destroy books?
 Produced May 29/June 7, 2014 by Theatre Inspirato, Toronto.

 VICTORY -- Generations collide when Emily tells her parents she’s acting as a surrogate for a childless couple.
 Performed as a reading by OdysseyStage Theatre, North Carolina.